 - Deal with one issue per call.
 Do not wait until you have a laundry list of problems and then call expecting the technician to fix your email, set up your printer, teach you how to use your word processor, and get your MP3 files shared across your network.

 - If you’re seeing any error messages, write them down as completely as possible.
-Take a screenshot of them if you can.
+Take screenshots of them if you can.

 - Have any account credentials that might be needed on hand.
 If you’re calling because your Internet connection or wireless network isn’t working properly, you should have your router’s administrative login name and password and your wireless network name and password on hand, as well as your Internet account name and password.
 (Why yes, all three of those are usually different.
 If you didn’t set up the router, the person who did set it up should have left you that information.)